The Kramer Guitars Years

 Vaccaro Guitars is not a restart.

-At the center of modern Vaccaro guitars is a newly refined aluminum-core neck.
-Re-engineered for greater mass and smarter material distribution, the design delivers enhanced sustain, improved note clarity, and superior tuning stability while maintaining the familiar weight and balance of a traditional wood neck.
+At the center is a refined aluminum-core neck, engineered to deliver greater sustain, improved note clarity, and long-term tuning stability while maintaining the natural weight and balance players expect.

-The goal has always been the same: preserve aluminum’s immediacy and articulation while restoring warmth, comfort, and playability.
-The neck is designed to disappear in the player’s hands and reveal itself only through sound, consistency, and confidence.
+The neck is designed to disappear in the player’s hands and reveal itself through consistency, response, and clarity.

-Materials are chosen for tone as much as presence.
+Materials are selected for both tone and presence.

 Nothing is left unresolved.